Gujarat: Governance and administration

 Gujarat is governed by a Legislative Assembly of 182 members.
 Members of the Legislative Assembly are elected on the basis of adult suffrage from one of 182 constituencies, of which 13 are reserved for scheduled castes and 27 for scheduled tribes.
 The term of office for a member of the Legislative Assembly is five years.
 The Legislative Assembly elects a speaker who presides over the meetings of the legislature.
 A governor is appointed by the President of India, and is to address the state legislature after every general election and the commencement of each year's first session of the Legislative Assembly.
 The leader of the majority party or coalition in the legislature (Chief Minister) or his or her designee acts as the Leader of the Legislative Assembly.
 The administration of the state is led by the Chief Minister.

 After the independence of India in 1947, the Indian National Congress (INC) ruled the Bombay State (which included present-day Gujarat and Maharashtra).
 Congress continued to govern Gujarat after the state's creation in 1960.

 During and after India's State of Emergency of 1975–1977, public support for the INC eroded, but it continued to hold government until 1995 with the brief rule of nine months by Janata Morcha.
 In the 1995 Assembly elections, the Congress lost to the Bharatiya Janata Party (BJP) led by Keshubhai Patel who became the Chief Minister.
 His government lasted only two years.
 The fall of that government was provoked by a split in the BJP led by Shankersinh Vaghela.
 BJP again won election in 1998 with clear majority.
 In 2001, following the loss of two assembly seats in by-elections, Keshubhai Patel resigned and yielded power to Narendra Modi.
 BJP retained a majority in the 2002 election, and Narendra Modi remained as Chief Minister.
 On 1 June 2007, Narendra Modi became the longest serving Chief Minister of Gujarat.
 BJP retained the power in subsequent elections in 2007 and 2012 and Narendra Modi continued as the chief minister.
 After Narendra Modi became the prime minister of India in 2014, Anandiben Patel became the first female chief minister of the state.
 Vijay Rupani took over as chief minister and Nitin Patel as deputy chief minister on 7 August 2016 after Anandiben Patel resigned earlier on 3 August.
 Bhupendrabhai Patel became chief minister in September 2021 after the resignation of Vijay Rupani.

+The incumbent chief secretary of Gujarat is Raj Kumar and director general of police (DGP) is Vikas Sahay.